Toward automatic generation of control structures for process flow diagrams with large language models: Introduction

-We propose a novel methodology to generate P\&IDs from PFDs.
-The underlying idea of our approach is to cast the control structure prediction as a translation task, the source language being the PFD and the target being the P\&ID.
-To leverage the potential of state-of-the-art sequence-to-sequence translation models, based on the transformer architecture~\cite{Vaswani.2017}, we utilize the text-based SFILES~2.0 notation~\cite{Vogel.2022b} to represent the topological information of P\&IDs.
+We propose a novel methodology to generate PFDs with decentralized control structures from PFDs without control structures as a first step toward the automatic generation of P\&IDs.
+Notably, we provide a conceptual contribution as well as a proof-of-concept which demonstrates that predicting decentralized control structures on synthetic data is feasible.
+The underlying idea of our approach is to cast the control structure prediction as a translation task, the source language being the PFD without control structure and the target being the PFD with control structure.
+To leverage the potential of state-of-the-art sequence-to-sequence translation models, based on the transformer architecture~\cite{Vaswani.2017}, we utilize the text-based SFILES~2.0 notation~\cite{Vogel.2022b} to represent the topological information of PFDs.

-The remainder of this paper is structured as follows: Section~\ref{sec:Background} describes the fundamentals of the applied natural language model and summarizes the concept of the SFILES~2.0 string representation of chemical processes typologies.
-Thereafter, in Section~\ref{sec:Data} we describe the data acquisition.
-In Section~\ref{sec:Method} we introduce the transformer model adapted for predicting the control structure.
-Afterward, the results are discussed in Section~\ref{sec:Results} and demonstrated with an illustrative example in Section~\ref{sec:Examples}.
+The remainder of this paper is structured as follows: Section~\nameref{sec:Background} describes the fundamentals of the applied natural language model and summarizes the concept of the SFILES~2.0 string representation of chemical processes typologies.
+Thereafter, in Section~\nameref{sec:Data} we describe the data acquisition.
+In Section~\nameref{sec:Method} we introduce the transformer model adapted for predicting the control structure.
+Afterward, the results are discussed in Section~\nameref{sec:Results} and demonstrated with an illustrative example in Section~\nameref{sec:Examples}.